volt150/VSC-Git-Ex/readMe.md

     Include links to their Github profiles and social media;
 Add a License
     GPL license allows other to make modification to your code and use it for commericial purposes;
+This line is to practice a new commit